Mohalague/Git-Tutorial/README.md

 # Git-Tutorial
-This is the ___README file___ for the project "Git-Tutorials".
+This is the <sup>___README file___</sup> for the project "Git-Tutorials".
 This file provides an overview of the project, its purpose, features, installation instructions, and other relevant information.

 ## Table of Contents